joshallenit/gh-stacked-diff/README.md

 Possible commands are:

-   add-reviewers    Add reviewers to Pull Request on Github once its checks have passed branch-name      Outputs branch name of commit checkout         Checks out branch associated with commit indicator code-owners      Outputs code owners for all of the changes in branch log              Displays git log of your changes new              Create a new pull request from a commit on main rebase-main      Bring your main branch up to date with remote replace-commit   Replaces a commit on main branch with the contents its associated branch update           Add commits from main to an existing PR wait-for-merge   Waits for a pull request to be merged
+   add-reviewers       Add reviewers to Pull Request on Github once its checks have passed branch-name         Outputs branch name of commit checkout            Checks out branch associated with commit indicator code-owners         Outputs code owners for all of the changes in branch log                 Displays git log of your changes new                 Create a new pull request from a commit on main prs                 Lists all Pull Requests you have open. rebase-main         Bring your main branch up to date with remote replace-commit      Replaces a commit on main branch with its associated branch replace-conflicts   For failed rebase: replace changes with its associated branch update              Add commits from main to an existing PR wait-for-merge      Waits for a pull request to be merged

 To learn more about a command use: sd <command> --help